-As local brands are winning over the market, foreign brands now have to be more innovative as well provide high-quality products if they want to stand amongst their competitors.
-The time where being a foreign brand was the gold standard is over.
+As local brands are winning over the market, foreign brands now have to be more innovative as well as provide high-quality products if they want to stand out amongst their competitors.
+The time when being a foreign brand was the gold standard is over.

 Skincare products are also very popular in China, both for men and women, with a forecasted market size of 393.63 billion yuan by 2025.